Tips to Reduce Exposure to Lead

 Graphic showing a faucet aerator's parts.

-An aerator is a device attached to the tip of a faucet.
+An aerator is a device or screen attached to the tip of a faucet.
 It saves water, filters out debris, and prevents water from splashing.
 As water flows through the screen, it mixes with air and flows more evenly.
-As water stands in your home’s plumbing, lead from the soldered joints and old lead pipes can get into your water.
+As water stands in your home’s plumbing, lead from the soldered joints and old lead or galvanized pipes can get into your water.

 It is important to clean faucet aerators and screens to remove any debris that has built up.
-Clean all aerators once a month for 6 months, then twice a year, spring, and fall.
-You should also replace aerators each year.
+Clean all faucet screens once a month for 6 months, then twice a year, spring, and fall.
+It is best to replace screens each year.
 You can buy them at your local hardware or home improvement store.

 Instructions for Cleaning Aerators: If your faucet has an aerator that you can take off, follow these easy steps: